arteteco/FunModels/data/whatData.md

 * **cluster/cluster.csv** contains just 2 columns: cluster (as cluster1, cluster2 etc) and gene as genbank code
 * **otus.csv** has the original dataset + the otus names (both as `cluster1` and as `seb1`, `seb2` ecc.
 This is the first 3 letters of the family name and an index number
 * **7FamCluster.csv** is a data frame with 2 columns: cluster number and genbank code

+# trees/

+where all the fies for phylogenetic data is

+## trees/7fam

+Where the data for the seven families is

 # init/